 Conservation measures are generally implemented through designation of protected areas, voluntary and statutory procedures (Deer Act), agrienvironment schemes (SRDP).
 While some results are achievable in the short term, some attributes will recover only over longer timescales.
-Although conservation measures have been identified, implementation is patchy.

 9. Future prospects

 9.1 Future prospects of parameters